United Airlines Will Ban Dozens Of Dog, Cat Breeds In New Pet Guidelines

 Following the death of a dog aboard a United Airlines flight that provoked an onslaught of criticism on social media, one of the nation's largest carriers will ban certain breeds of cats and dogs from traveling.

 On Tuesday the airline announced changes to its travel guidelines that would prevent future transport of more than 40 breeds of dogs and certain cats in the cargo hold "out of concern for adverse health risks," the airline said in a statement.

-All other species will also be prevented from riding in the same area.
+Under the new policy, United said it would allow only acceptable breeds of dogs and cats in the cargo hold and would no longer carry other species of animals there.

 Effective June 18, some short-nosed or snub-nosed dogs, including pugs, Boston terriers and French bulldogs — the breed of the dog that died in March — won't be allowed to fly in the plane's lower compartment.
 Bigger, strong-jawed dogs have also been added to the no-fly list.
 That includes the American pitbull; the Dogue de Bordeaux, one of 16 types of mastiffs; and the Belgian Malinois.